enyojs/enyo-docs/developer-guide/getting-started/event-handling.md

 Note that, by convention, event names always start with `'on'`.

-For each event registered in a component's `events` block, a helper function `do<EventName>(inEvent)` is created on the kind, which the component may call to send the event up the component tree.
-This function takes an optional `inEvent` parameter, which can contain event-specific information to be passed to the handler.
-For example, to send the `onStateChanged` event from the example above, a component would call
+For each event registered in a component's `events` block, a helper function `do<EventName>(event)` is created on the kind, which the component may call to send the event up the component tree.
+This function takes an optional `event` parameter, which must be an object and can contain event-specific information to be passed to the handler.
+For example, to send the `onStateChanged` event from the example above, a component would call:

 ```javascript
     this.doStateChanged(newState)  // parameter is specific to the 'onStateChanged' event